shahdKhawaldeh1/shahdkhawaldeh1/README.md

 👋 I am Shahd Khawaldeh
 💻 A Computer Engineering student at Birzeit University ⚡Code architect with a passion for turning caffeine into elegant, efficient solutions and a knack for turning bugs into features. 🚀💻
-🌱 Embarking on a robust journey, diving deep into the realms of React JS mastery and crafting compelling experiences through UX/UI design. 🚀💡
+🌱 Embarking on a robust journey, diving deep into the realms of React JS and crafting compelling experiences through UX/UI design. 🚀💡

 <br />